BekaValentine/cyberpunk_game/ai_ideas.md

+## Note - README!!!

+After careful consideration of the purpose this would have in the game, it seems like the current version of the game should not in fact have rich ai.

+## Ideas

 Character behaviors and responses should be appropriate for the context.
 A counterexample is: putting a basket on a shopkeeper's head in Skyrim blocks their vision and lets you rob them but they don't notice you doing this and don't take it off.

 This can be addressed possibly like so: